vtmb/notes/notesOnPython.md

-## Using Environments in Python3
+# Using Environments in Python3

 venv is shorthand for virtual environment

-# Creating a environment inside a folder:
+## Creating a environment inside a folder:

 ```bash
 python3 -m venv venv
 ```

-# Using a present environment inside a folder:
+## Using a present environment inside a folder:

 ```bash
 source venv/bin/activate
 ```

-# Leaving a venv
+## Leaving an environment

 ```bash
 deactivate